AleksanderMako/game-of-three/docs/api.md

 * gameOver
 * connectiondown
 * disconnect
-and if triggers the events:
+and it triggers the events:
 * Error
 * register-response
 * gameOver-gg (good game)